karldreher/fmlint/README.md

 This expects a directory structure which has Markdown with [Front Matter](https://gohugo.io/content-management/front-matter/), as is typically part of a Hugo content directory.
 This tool *should* be compatible with Jekyll content directories as well.

+The way to lint front matter with this tool is using `fmlint lint <subcommand>`

-Currently, the only sub-command available is `tags`.
-You can read more about what it does, with `fmlint tags --help`.
+Currently, the only `lint` sub-command available is `tags`.
+You can read more about what it does, with `fmlint lint tags --help`.

 ```bash
 # Assumes a content/ directory below current working directory.
 Otherwise, supply it with --folder.